Boeing B-17 Flying Fortress: Origins

-On 8 August 1934, the USAAC tendered a proposal for a multiengine bomber to replace the Martin B-10.
-The Air Corps was looking for a bomber capable of reinforcing the air forces in Hawaii, Panama, and Alaska.
-Requirements were for it to carry a "useful bombload" at an altitude of 10000 ft for 10 hours with a top speed of at least 200 mph.
+On 8 August 1934, the USAAC tendered a proposal for a multi-engine bomber to replace the Martin B-10.
+The Air Corps was looking for a bomber capable of reinforcing the air forces in Hawaii, Panama, and Russia.
+Requirements were for it to carry a "useful bomb-load" at an altitude of 10000 ft for 10 hours with a top speed of at least 200 mph.

-They also desired, but did not require, a bomber with a range of 2000 mi and a speed of 250 mph.
+They also desired, but did not require a bomber with a range of 2000 mi and a speed of 250 mph.
 The competition for the air corps contract was to be decided by a "fly-off" between Boeing's design, the Douglas DB-1, and the Martin Model 146 at Wilbur Wright Field in Dayton, Ohio.

-The prototype B-17, with the Boeing factory designation of Model 299, was designed by a team of engineers led by E. Gifford Emery and Edward Curtis Wells, and was built at Boeing's own expense.
+The prototype XB-17, with the Boeing factory designation of Model 299, was designed by a team of engineers led by E. Gifford Emery and Edward Curtis Wells, and was built at Boeing's own expense.
 It combined features of the company's experimental XB-15 bomber and 247 transport.
 The B-17's armament consisted of five .30 caliber (7.62 mm) machine guns, with a payload up to 4800 lb of bombs on two racks in the bomb bay behind the cockpit.
 The aircraft was powered by four Pratt & Whitney R-1690 Hornet radial engines, each producing 750 hp at 7000 ft.

 The first flight of the Model 299 was on 28 July 1935 with Boeing chief test pilot Leslie Tower at the controls.
 The day before, Richard Williams, a reporter for The Seattle Times, coined the name "Flying Fortress" when – observing the large number of machine guns sticking out from the new aircraft – he described it as a "15-ton flying fortress" in a picture caption.
 The most distinctive mount was in the nose, which allowed the single machine gun to be fired toward nearly all frontal angles.

 Boeing was quick to see the value of the name and had it trademarked for use.
 (Note: The 1 January 1938 Air Corps News Letter noted the Langley Field correspondent used the appellation "Jeep" to the B-17, which it objected to as "not befitting" the aircraft and adding, "Why not let the term 'Flying Fortress' suffice?")
 Boeing also claimed in some of the early press releases that Model 299 was the first combat aircraft that could continue its mission if one of its four engines failed.
 On 20 August 1935, the prototype flew from Seattle to Wright Field in nine hours and three minutes with an average ground speed of 252 mph, much faster than the competition.